DataDog/documentation/content/en/service_management/app_builder/components.md

 Displays property and value pairs in JSON format.

+### Example

+To view this component in context, see the [Metrics Explorer & Monitors Builder][2] app blueprint.

 ## Text input

-Text input elements have the following properties.
+Text input components have the following properties.

 Label
-: The text that displays at the top of the text input element.<br>
+: The text that displays at the top of the component.<br>
 **Value**: expression or string

 Default value